 Pecan is technically a type of hickory wood, but it has a milder, sweeter flavor.
 Its smoke is slightly nutty, making sense because it produces the famous pecan nuts.

-Pecan wood has a sweet flavor like hickory, but it is much milder and subtler.
+Pecan wood for smoking has a sweet flavor like hickory, but it is much milder and subtler.
 If you want to impart more flavor into your tri-tip without overpowering it, then pecan wood is a great way to do so.
 It is hard enough to do the low-and-slow burn that tri-tip prefers.

 Applewood comes from the apple tree, a type of hardwood fruit tree native to Central Asia now widespread in North America.